guidesmiths/acdc/README.md

 # AC/DC

 AC/DC is a library for transforming one JavaScript object into another.
-We wrote it because we needed to transform a complex, legacy feed into a simpler one, in such a way that the poor soul who had to maintain it wouldn't going insane.
+We wrote it because we needed to transform an incredibly complex legacy feed into a simpler one, in such a way that the poor soul who had to maintain it wouldn't going insane.
 It might also be useful for generating view models.

 ## The Concepts